Candidate engagement is king right now in the staffing industry. And the chief among candidate engagement tools leading the conversation is texting.

 We’ve outlined why texting is important, and how you should be texting both candidates and clients.
 We’ve shared texting best practices, and have outlined why candidates don’t just tolerate you texting them, they want you to text them.

-Once you’ve invested in the right texting and candidate engagement technology and have mastered the how-tos, it’s time to ramp up engagement so that you can maximize your texting ROI.
+Once you’ve invested in the right text recruiting technology and have mastered the how-tos, it’s time to ramp up engagement so that you can maximize your texting ROI.

 Try these tips: